ammar1y/Data-Science-Research-Project/README.md

 # Description of the Files

+In the following, a description of the files and folders included in this repository is provided.

 ## "Report.pdf"

 This is the current version of the report of this project.
 It contains documentation and explanation about all steps of this project.